Reorder Point Formula to Maximize Sales

 The ideal reorder point ensures that your business does not dip below your safety stock levels.

-Firstly, it's because when you place a new order, it does not arrive at your warehouse immediately.
-It may take weeks or sometimes even months for the order to be processed and shipped to your desired location.
-This delay in delivery is called "lead time”.
+— Reason one - When you place a new order, it does not arrive at your warehouse immediately.
+It may take weeks or sometimes even months for the order to be processed and shipped to your desired location; and

 Your reorder point should make production in your business flow, not stop and start.